-The department works closely with the Arts & Sciences Career Services and the School of Global and International Studies to identify internships and volunteer opportunities at home and abroad.
+The department works closely with the Walter Center for Career Achievement and the School of Global and International Studies to identify internships and volunteer opportunities at home and abroad.
 All students are strongly encouraged to consult with the SGIS career advisor Andrea White (firstname.lastname@example.org) regarding career and graduate school options.

 Students are advised to:

 - Sign up for career community alerts to stay informed of relevant events and opportunities

 - Network with members of the International Studies Alumni Associations in Chicago, Indianapolis, New York and Washington, D.C.

 - Consider selecting an overseas study program that includes an internship

 - Create an E-portfolio to be ready for job hunting (Students who take ASCS-Q 296 will develop an e-Portolio in class)